The Tim Hortons Ottawa Dragon Boat Festival is once again returning to Canada's capital to kick ...Read more...

 Is there entertainment on site?
-Check out the Concerts section of our website for a list of the live entertainment as well as the exhibitors and concessions who will be onsite throughout the festival.
+Check out the Concerts section of our website for a schedule of the free live concert line-up.

 Is there coffee available onsite?
 Tim Hortons will be setting up their coffee truck onsite serving up your favourite coffee!
 All proceeds go to the Ottawa Dragon Boat Foundation.